markj0hnst0n/LeMunch/testing/testing.md

 #### Sign in (login) page (signin.html)

 - Header text displays :heavy_check_mark:
-- Username and password inputs display and go red if not filled in as the yare required :heavy_check_mark:
+- Username and password inputs display and go red if not filled in as they are required :heavy_check_mark:
 - Submit button displays and clicking proceeds with log in :heavy_check_mark:
 - Invite to register for new users displays with 'here' changing colour on hover :heavy_check_mark: